-INTERNATIONAL INTELLECTUAL PROPERTY ALLIANCE (IIPA) 2020 SPECIAL 301 REPORT ON COPYRIGHT PROTECTION AND ENFORCEMENT
+INTERNATIONAL INTELLECTUAL PROPERTY ALLIANCE (IIPA) 2021 SPECIAL 301 REPORT ON COPYRIGHT PROTECTION AND ENFORCEMENT

-Special 301 Recommendation: IIPA recommends that Canada remain on the Watch List in 2020.1
+Special 301 Recommendation: IIPA recommends that Canada remain on the Watch List in 2021.1

-Executive Summary: The legitimate digital marketplace for copyright materials continues to grow in Canada, but the market remains hampered by widespread infringement, including stream-ripping services that undermine legitimate music streaming and download offerings; Subscription Piracy services (infringing paid Internet Protocol Television (IPTV) and Video-on-Demand (VOD) services) and the ever-increasing Canadian re-sellers of these services; streaming sites and other online sources for unauthorized movies and TV shows; and Piracy Devices and apps, readily available both online and in the retail market, that suppress demand for legitimate digital streaming and VOD services.
+Executive Summary: Canada's legitimate digital marketplace for copyright materials continues to grow, but the market remains hampered by widespread infringement, including: stream-ripping services that undermine legitimate music streaming and download offerings; Subscription Piracy services (infringing paid Internet Protocol Television (IPTV) and Video-on-Demand (VOD) services) and the ever-increasing Canadian re-sellers of these services; streaming sites and other online sources for unauthorized movies and TV shows; Piracy Devices and apps, readily available both online and in the retail market, that suppress demand for legitimate digital streaming and VOD services; and the sale of devices and software for circumventing access controls on video game consoles.
+Canadians are also actively engaged in the theft of telecommunication signals that provide content to Subscription Piracy services.
 The country has made some progress in shedding its reputation as an online piracy haven, but too many Canadian Internet businesses allow their services to be abused by pirate operators, and inter-industry cooperation remains insufficient.
 Government at all levels accords insufficient resources and strategic priority to enforcement of copyright laws, especially online, and significant market access barriers impede U.S. film and TV producers and distributors.

 The mandated parliamentary review of Canada's Copyright Act should have been be a vehicle for addressing many of these problems.
-However, due to the suspension of Parliament in advance of the October 2019 federal election, the Government of Canada did not act upon the recommendations of the Parliament's Standing Committee on Canadian Heritage (Heritage Committee), which was responsible for reviewing matters regarding remuneration of creators.
+However, since the suspension of Parliament in advance of the October 2019 federal election, the Government of Canada has not acted upon the recommendations of the Parliament's Standing Committees on Canadian Heritage (Heritage Committee) and Industry, Science and Technology (Industry Committee) on the statutory review of the Copyright Act, many of which would improve copyright protection and enforcement in the country.
 As a result, the shortcomings in Canada's current copyright regime remain unaddressed.
-Prior IIPA submissions have detailed the many urgent problems, including the decline of the educational publishing market as a result of an overbroad interpretation of the education as fair dealing exception, lack of effective remedies and legal incentives to combat growing online piracy, statutory discrimination against producers of U.S. recorded music, an unjustified radio royalty exemption, an unprecedented exception for user-generated content, inadequate duration of copyright protection, and weak enforcement.
-The Heritage Committee's recommendations address many of these concerns, and IIPA urges the Government of Canada to swiftly implement the recommendations to improve both the law and enforcement.
+Prior IIPA submissions have detailed the many urgent problems, including the decline of the educational publishing market as a result of an overbroad interpretation of the education as fair dealing exception, lack of effective remedies and legal incentives to combat growing online piracy, an unjustified radio royalty exemption, a wholly ineffective "notice and notice" system, an unprecedented exception for user-generated content, inadequate duration of copyright protection, and weak enforcement.
+Many of the parliamentary recommendations address these concerns, and IIPA urges the Government of Canada to swiftly implement those recommendations to improve both the law and enforcement.

-IIPA is encouraged that in the absence of legislation, Canada's courts have issued injunctive relief against intermediaries whose services are used to infringe copyright.
-In addition, IIPA is hopeful that the reforms to Canada's Copyright Board will bring Canada's tariff-setting process into closer alignment with international norms in other developed markets, especially in cases where negotiated settlements have already been achieved.
-Implementation of the U.S.-Mexico-Canada Agreement (USMCA), which the U.S. has recently done, could bring some positive benefits, particularly regarding Canada's commitments to bring its term of protection into alignment with evolving global norms and to provide full national treatment for U.S. sound recordings.
-Canada should meet its USMCA commitments and address pressing concerns, including Canada's deficient online copyright liability legal regime that lags behind global best practices.
-IIPA asks the U.S. Government to remain extensively engaged with Canada on these and other issues in 2020.
+IIPA is encouraged that despite the absence of legislation, Canada's courts have issued injunctive relief against intermediaries whose services are used to infringe copyright.
+In addition, IIPA is hopeful that the reforms to Canada's Copyright Board will bring Canada's tariff-setting process into closer alignment with international norms in other developed markets, including by setting tariffs that reflect the economic value of the use of the rights concerned (i.e., willing buyer/willing seller standard).
+While Canada has taken steps to implement the U.S.-Mexico-Canada Agreement (USMCA), notably by extending the term of protection for sound recordings and amending its Ministerial Declaration to provide full national treatment for U.S. sound recordings, additional actions are needed to ensure compliance, including for Canada to bring its term of protection for all works into alignment with evolving global norms.
+Canada should meet its USMCA commitments and address pressing concerns, including Canada's deficient online copyright liability legal regime that lags behind global norms.
+IIPA asks the U.S. government to remain extensively engaged with Canada on these and other issues in 2021.